Wärtsilä: Engines

-In 2015, the Wärtsilä 31 engine achieved a Guinness World Records title for the most efficient 4-stroke diesel engine.

-Wärtsilä revealed manipulation of fuel consumption tests after an internal audit in 2016, with a few hundred engines affected.
-According to the company, the customer impact of the deviations was marginal.
+Wärtsilä admitted to manipulating fuel consumption tests after an internal audit in 2016, saying that a few hundred engines had been affected.
+The company claimed that the customer impact of this manipulation had been marginal.

 Sustainability

 Wärtsilä published its first environmental report in 2001, and first sustainability report in 2003.

 The company signed the United Nations Global Compact initiative in 2009.
-Common rules and guidance for all employees on Wärtsilä’s approach to responsible business practices are defined in the company’s Code of Conduct.
-Supplier requirements on sustainability, traceability, and business continuity planning are set out in the company’s Supplier Handbook.
+Common rules and guidance for all employees on Wärtsilä's approach to responsible business practices are defined in the company's code of conduct.
+Supplier requirements on sustainability, traceability, and business continuity planning are set out in the company's supplier handbook.

 Wärtsilä is included in several sustainability indices including the Dow Jones Sustainability Indices, FTSE4Good Index, Ethibel Sustainability Index (ESI) Excellence Europe, ECPI Indices, MSCI Global Sustainability Index Series, STOXX Global ESG Leaders index, and RobecoSAM Sustainability Yearbook.